sjmiller8182/Warehousing-Stock-Tweet-Data/README.md

 ## Problem Statement

-We want to build a large-scale data framework that will enable us to store and analyze financial market data and drive future predictions for inverstment.
+We want to build a large-scale data framework that will enable us to store and analyze financial market data as well as drive future predictions for investment.

-For this project, we will use the following types of data
+For this project, we will use the following types of data.

 * Daily stock prices for all companies traded on the NYSE and the NASDAQ.
 * Intra-day values for all companies traded on the NYSE and the NASDAQ.